Zelleta Mini Pill: A Complete Guide to This Progestogen-Only Contraceptive

 What is Zelleta mini pill?

-Zelleta is a progestogen-only pill (POP/mini pill) containing 75mcg of desogestrel.
+Zelleta is a progestogen-only pill (POP/mini pill) containing 75 mcg of desogestrel.
 It prevents pregnancy mainly by suppressing ovulation and thickening cervical mucus.
-It contains no oestrogen.
+It contains no oestrogen, making it suitable for women who cannot take the combined pill.

 How effective is Zelleta at preventing pregnancy?

 When taken correctly within the same 12-hour window every day, Zelleta is over 99% effective.
-In typical real-world use, the failure rate is around 9 per 100 women per year — consistent daily timing is key.
+In typical real-world use, the failure rate is around 9 per 100 women per year — consistent daily timing is the most important factor in maintaining effectiveness.

 What happens if I miss a Zelleta pill?

 Zelleta has a 12-hour window.
-If more than 12 hours have passed since your usual time, take the missed pill immediately and use additional contraception for the next 48 hours.
+If fewer than 12 hours have passed since your usual time, take the pill immediately and continue as normal — no extra contraception is needed.
+If more than 12 hours have passed, take the missed pill immediately and use condoms for the next 48 hours.
 If you had unprotected sex before missing it, consider emergency contraception.

 Does Zelleta cause irregular bleeding?

 Yes — irregular bleeding or spotting is one of the most common side effects.
-Some women find periods become lighter or stop entirely.
-Bleeding patterns often settle after 2–3 months.
+Some women find periods become lighter or stop entirely (amenorrhoea).
+Bleeding patterns often settle after 2–3 months of consistent use.
 Taking the pill at exactly the same time each day reduces the risk of spotting.

 Who should not take Zelleta?

 Zelleta is not suitable for women with current or recent breast cancer, unexplained vaginal bleeding, severe liver disease, or certain liver tumours.
+Women taking some anticonvulsants or HIV medicines should discuss potential interactions with their prescriber.
 A full medical history assessment is required before prescribing.

 Can I get Zelleta online in the UK?

 Yes.
-Access Doctor is a GPhC-registered online pharmacy.
-Our pharmacist independent prescribers can prescribe Zelleta following a confidential online consultation, with discreet next-day delivery.
+Access Doctor is a GPhC-registered online pharmacy (registration #9011198).
+Our pharmacist independent prescribers can prescribe Zelleta following a confidential online consultation, with discreet next-day delivery to your door.

 References